cvs-health/testilo/README.md

 The `timeStamp` argument specifies the earliest UTC date and time when the jobs may be assigned, or it may be an empty string if now.

+The `deviceID` argument specifies the ID of the test device.
+It must be either `'default'` or the ID of one of the test devices recognized by Playwright, published at `https://github.com/microsoft/playwright/blob/main/packages/playwright-core/src/server/deviceDescriptorsSource.json`.

 The `merge()` function returns the jobs in an array.
 The invoking module can further dispose of the jobs as needed.

 ##### By a user